dougdyson/katas/challenges/stripComments/notes.md

 ## To Do
 [in progress] using map, regex and replace.
+- using reduce, map regex of marker array, ternery on current marker with true trimming from marker on accumulator

 ## Other Solutions
 Here are some other, terser solutions to review and incorporate in a refactor: